 For most people, PBC progresses slowly and they can live active, productive lives.

-Read this information to
+Read this information to understand:

 • How your liver and bile ducts work.

 • How to manage the symptoms of PBC.

 The liver is the largest solid organ in your body.
 Fluid produced by the liver is called bile.
 Bile travels through the liver ducts and empties into your intestines to help with the digestion of fat in your diet (Figure 1).
 Bile also carries waste products, such as cholesterol and bilirubin, out of the liver.